 - Follow the instructions on the tab to turn on Call Control

 Customize Call Control

-You can customize your preferences in.
+You can customize your preferences in My TELUS.
 These customizations include:

 - Adding numbers to your Accepted list, which ensures these callers always get through to you